-1. The hearing was called at 1:30 pm on 28 September 2020 at Residential Tenancies Hearing Room, 84 Mt.
+1. The hearing was called at 1:30 pm on 24 February 2021 at Residential Tenancies Hearing Room, 84 Mt.
 Bernard Avenue, Lower Level, The Sir Richard Squires Building, Corner Brook, Newfoundland and Labrador via Bell Teleconferencing System.
-2. The applicant, [REDACTED], hereafter referred to as landlord1, participated in the hearing. - Affirmed.
-3. The applicant, [REDACTED], hereafter referred to as landlord2, participated in the hearing. - Affirmed.
+2. The applicant, [REDACTED], hereafter referred to as landlord1, participated in the hearing- Affirmed.
+3. The applicant, [REDACTED], hereafter referred to as landlord2, participated in the hearing- Affirmed.
 4. The respondent, [REDACTED], hereafter referred to as the tenant, did not participate in the hearing - Absent and Not Represented.
-5. The details of the claim were presented as a verbal monthly rental agreement with rent set at \$700.00 per month and due on the 1st of each month.
-There was a security deposit in the amount of \$525.00 collected on the tenancy on or about 01 June 2019.
-The landlord issued a termination notice dated 31 March 2020 for the intended termination date of 30 June 2020 under Section 18 of the Residential Tenancies Act, 2018.
+5. The details of the claim were presented as a verbal monthly rental agreement with rent set at \$550.00 per month and due on the 1st of each month.
+There was no security deposit collected on the tenancy.
+The landlord issued a termination notice dated 26 October 2020 for the intended termination date of 31 January 2021 under Section 18 of the Residential Tenancies Act, 2018.
 6. In a proceeding under the Residential Tenancies Act, 2018, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 In these proceedings the standard of proof is referred to as the balance of probabilities which means the applicant has to establish that his/her account of events are more likely than not to have happened.